randomouscrap98/deskmess/README.md

   - Image cards let you embed images directly into the page.
 Most browsers limit to 2mb FYI
 - Set title, color, etc, resize, delete
 - Dark mode
-- Toggle "modern" styling 🤔
+- Toggle modern styling 🤔
 - Grid snapping
-- Ability to link cards together parent / child, build trees you can move around
+- Ability to link cards together as parent / child, build trees you can move around
 - Sidebar with tree navigation for entire project
 - Fully local single file, save exact html and open it later where you left off, page will never update from underneath you (no server unless desired)